jweeeezy/inception/notes.md

 - to setup ENV variables

     ` environment: `

     ` - SOME_ENV_VAR=SOME_ENV_VAR_VALUE `

 - Advise: No container names (name them via compose or env variables)
 - also dont specify ports for the same reason (have to find out how to do it else)
 - for local development you should use docker compose only (intented for workflow)

+- way of syncing changes of files without needing to rebuild the image everytime

+    ` docker compose watch `

 - run all containers in detached (background) mode and stop them